TaqiyEddine-B/ChatDocumentLLM/README.md

 # Introduction
-In this project, I develop a simple chatbot using llama index package and Streamlit.
-The used technique is RAG (Retrieval-Augmented Generation).
+In this project, I develop a simple chatbot using llama-index package and Streamlit.
+The demo can be found [here](https://chatdocumentllm.streamlit.app/).

 # Setting up a virtual environment
 It's recommended to create a virtual environment.
 Here, we'll be using Conda.